Using higher-order contracts to model session types: Conclusion

 Moreover, the examples in \rsec{discussion} suggest that type checking algorithms based on the standard inductive duality, are not complete with respect to type disciplines based on the {\em coinductive duality} of \cite[Def.
 9]{DBLP:journals/acta/GayH05}.

-In summary, the contributions of this paper are two, namely \begin{itemize} \item the first fully-abstract model of the subtyping for session types of \cite{DBLP:journals/acta/GayH05}, \item the definition of type complement, which leads to type systems more powerful than the one relying on the standard definition of type duality \cite{DBLP:conf/esop/HondaVK98}. \end{itemize}
+In summary, the contributions of this paper are two, namely \begin{itemize} \item the first fully-abstract model of the subtyping for session types of \cite{DBLP:journals/acta/GayH05}, \item the definition of a novel type duality, which leads to type systems more powerful than the one relying on the standard definition of type duality \cite{DBLP:conf/esop/HondaVK98}. \end{itemize}